MakieOrg/SwarmMakie.jl/docs/src/algorithms.md

 In order to add a new algorithm, you must simply define a `struct` which subtypes `SwarmMakie.BeeswarmAlgorithm`.

 There must also be a corresponding dispatch on `SwarmMakie.calculate!(buffer, alg, positions, markersize)` which loads the new positions calculated in pixel space into `buffer`.
+Note that `buffer` _must_ be modified here.

+See the [Wilkinson beeswarm](@ref Wilkinson beeswarm) page for a deep dive into how to write a beeswarm algorithm!